luizluca/xen-tools-xendomains-wait-disk/README.md

 ## degraded mdadm RAID

 mdadm RAID are assembled by [udev rules](https://github.com/neilbrown/mdadm/blob/master/udev-md-raid-assembly.rules).
 However, it is only assembled when it is healthy.
-When not healthy, it starts a [timer](https://github.com/neilbrown/mdadm/blob/master/systemd/mdadm-last-resort%40.timer) that will try to assemble the RAID anyway after 30s.
-If a domU is depending on a degraded MD RAID (i.e. RAID 1 missing one disk), xendomains.service will be started before those 30s passed, failing that domU.
+When a member is still missing, it starts a [timer](https://github.com/neilbrown/mdadm/blob/master/systemd/mdadm-last-resort%40.timer) that will try to assemble the RAID anyway after 30s, even if degraded.
+This timer does not block xendomains to be started.
+So, if a domU is depending on a MD RAID that is degraded (i.e. RAID 1 missing one disk), xendomains.service will be started before those 30s passed and that domU will fail.

 An alternative solution would be to add extra hard dependencies to xendomains.service for each required disk (Require=xxx.device).
-However, this solution introduces another greater problem.
+However, this solution introduces another bigger problem.
 Before, if a single RAID is degraded, only the domU that depends on it will fail.
 With Require=xxx.device, xendomains will never start if a RAID could not be assembled even after 30s (i.e. RAID5 with two missing disks).

 With xendomains-wait-disk.service, xendomains.service will be blocked up to 5 min waiting for those MD RAID used by domUs.
 If it fails, xendomains.service